erwanM974/hibou_label/README.md

 The signature of the interaction model is declared in the "@message" and "@lifeline" sections of the ".hsf" file.
 It suffices then to list the different message names and lifeline names that will be used in the model.

-For instance, in the example above (which you can find in the "examples" folder), we have the following:
+For instance, in the example above
+(which you can find as "example_for_analysis.hsf" in the "examples" folder), we have the following:

 ```
 @message{